Logo developed by Tony Sahara for the ROSES TO MISSIONS action

 NUCLEAR WEAPONS THREATEN NYC

 New Yorkers and New York City have a special role to play in disarming the Doomsday Machine.
-As Dr. Matthew Bolton NYCAN member and Director of the International Disarmament Institute at Pace University describes in a monograph he wrote to educate City Council, New York City was a primary home to the Manhattan Project which oversaw the development of the world’s first nuclear weapons.
+As Dr. Matthew Bolton, NYCAN member and Director of the International Disarmament Institute at Pace University describes New York City was a primary home to the Manhattan Project which oversaw the development of the world’s first nuclear weapons.
 An alarming two-thirds of the Manhattan Project’s supply of uranium was stored in Port Richmond, Staten Island, at the Archer Daniels Midland Company Warehouse.
-The Wolff-Alport Chemical Corp stored around 3.75 tons of thorium sludge at in Ridgewood, Queens, now a Superfund site that includes a deli and an auto body shop.
+The Wolff-Alport Chemical Corp stored around 3.75 tons of thorium sludge in Ridgewood, Queens, now a Superfund site that includes a deli and an auto body shop.
 Some 150 tons of uranium materials were stored at the Baker and Williams Warehouses on West 20th Street next to the High Line in Chelsea.
 In 1989 a survey for the Department of Energy found radioactive contamination up to 38 times that which is federally allowed.

 Few New Yorkers would know that during the Cold War, New York City was ringed by an archipelago of nuclear weapons, armed with 180 warheads.
 Two missile bases were within city limits at Hart Island and Fort Tilden.
 They deployed warheads of up to 30 kilotons (the yield of the Hiroshima bomb was 15 kilotons) right next to the public beaches at Jacob Riis Park.
 An indication of how dangerous these were to New Yorkers: in November 2001, American Airlines Flight 587, en route to the Dominican Republic, crashed in Belle Harbor, just 2.5 miles from the former Fort Tilden missile launch site.